google/oss-fuzz/README.md

 ## Documentation

 * [New Target Guide](docs/new_target.md) walks through steps necessary to add new targets to OSS-Fuzz.
+* [Ideal Integration](docs/ideal_integration.md) describes the ideal way to integrate fuzz targets with your project.
 * [Running and Building Fuzzers](docs/building_running_fuzzers.md) documents the process for fuzzers that are *part of target* source code repository.
 * [Running and Building External Fuzzers](docs/building_running_fuzzers_external.md) documents the process for fuzzers that are